401 S. Powerline Rd., Deerfield Beach, FL 33442

 Large group gatherings of 250 or more persons require prior Park approval and issuance of a Park Permit to address such items as reserving space for the group, traffic control, trash removal/cleanup deposit, etc.

 One interpretive shelter and two small shelters (capacity up to 36) with water.
-Six medium (up to 50) with water and electricity.
-One extra-large (up to 162) with water and electricity.
+Six medium shelters (up to 50) with water and electricity.
+One extra-large shelter (up to 162) with water and electricity.
 One corporate pavilion (400) with water, electricity, areas for horseshoes and volleyball, and restrooms.
 All available by reservation only.

 A large, covered, wheelchair-accessible playground is adjacent to shelters #8 and #9 and the basketball courts.

 Freestanding picnic tables with grills are located near the playground and throughout the park and are available free on a first-come, first-served basis.